Skip to main content

 The Nineties Bring More Changes

+In 1990, the university administration hired John McIlwee, who had worked as a fashion designer in New York City, to succeed Martin.
 “Here in theatre, students, like faculty, learn to be part of a team with obligations to fulfill.
 Other team members are helped or hindered because of each individual’s participation,” McIlwee said.
 “With a university that is science-based and research oriented, you wouldn’t expect to have a theatre of our magnitude whose purpose is to provide a general education that coincides with students’ specific curriculums.”

 In 1998, the staff at Thompson Theatre and Stewart Theatre were combined to create University Theatre, and the theatre opened its first season that included presentations in Stewart Theatre.
-Although there was some uncertainty that the program could handle the 816-seat theatre, those doubts were quickly dispelled with the success of presentations such as Bus Stop, The Heiress, Once in a Lifetime and Dracula.
+Although there was some uncertainty that the program could handle the 816-seat theatre, those doubts were quickly dispelled with the success of presentations such as Bus Stop, The Heiress, Once in a Lifetime, and Dracula.

-University Theatre has evolved into one of the Triangle’s finest theatres.
+University Theatre has evolved into one of the Triangle’s finest theaters.
 The News & Observer wrote in December 2000, “University Theatre had an especially strong year, pulling in the most bids from our critics for year-end bests,” and Spectator Magazine named University Theatre “Best Collegiate Theatre in the Triangle.”

 Help Support Our Program